sabrinabm94/c-sharp/aspnetcore/apis/products/README.md

 * Database creation and manipulation: Entity Framework

-* Front end: html, css and Angular
+* Front end: not implemented

 ---